awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.NET.01.md

 }
 ```

 `Main` calls this function with the *useDynamoDBLocal* parameter set to `true`\.
-Therefore the local test version of DynamoDB must already be running on your machine using the default port \(8000\), or the call fails\.
+Therefore the local test version of DynamoDB must already be running on your computer using the default port \(8000\), or the call fails\.

 Setting the *useDynamoDBLocal* parameter to `false` creates a client for the DynamoDB service itself rather than the local test program\.